mdhiggins/sickbeard_mp4_automator/README.md

     - `ios-audio` = creates a 2nd copy of an audio stream that will be iOS compatible (AAC Stereo) if the normal output will not be.
 If a stereo source stream is detected with this option enabled, an AAC stereo stream will be the only one produced (essentially overriding the codec option) to avoid multiple stereo audio stream copies in different codecs.
 Instead of 'true' you may also set this option to a specific codec to override the default.
     - `ios-first-track-only` = Applies the `ios-audio` option only to the first audio track encountered in the source video file.
 This prevents making dual audio streams for additional alternative language codecs or commentary tracks that may be present in the source file.
     - `ios-audio-filter` = Applies FFMPEG audio filter option to ONLY the iOS audio channels created by the script. iOS audio counterpart to the `audio-filter` option below.
+    - `ios-audio-profile` = aac_he Applies FFMPEG audio profile option to ONLY the iOS audio channels created by the script. iOS audio counterpart to the `audio-profile` option below.
     - `ios-move-last` = Rearranges the iOS audio track to be after the converted track instead of first and changes the default disposition accordingly
     - `max-audio-channels` = Sets a maximum number of audio channels.
 This may provide an alternative to the iOS audio option, where instead users can simply select the desired output codec and the max number of audio channels without the creation of an additional audio track.
     - `use-hevc-qsv-decoder` = Enable HEVC decoding using QSV on supported Intel chips.
 6th Generation skylake and newer.